mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 rear, then it is easy enough (Routine Stealth check) to hide amid the cargo at the back of the vehicle.
 If the ATV is carrying passengers, it is almost impossible (Very Difficult).
-The prison ATVs rarely go more than a few kilometres from Tarkwall.
+The prison ATVs rarely go more than a few kilometers from Tarkwall.

 ###### Ore Shuttle